eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As documented in [Topic 9], to achieve Level of Assurance (LoA) "high", [Commission Implementing Regulation (EU) 2015/1502](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1502) requires that an activation process will be implemented to verify that a PID was in fact delivered into the possession of the person to whom it belongs.

 However, in fact no additional step is needed in the issuance process to ensure this.
 This is because the User always starts the issuance process from the Wallet Unit into which they want the PID Provider to issue the new PID.
 The PID Provider sets up a secure communication channel towards this Wallet Unit, using the flow specified in [OpenID4VCI].
 Additionally, the User uses an eID means on LoA High to authenticate towards the PID Provider.
-This process ensures that the new PID can only end up on the mobile device of the User, i.e., the subject of the PID.
+This process ensures that the new PID can only end up on the mobile device of the subject of the PID.

 Note that activation is formally required only for PIDs, since the [eIDAS 2.0] Regulation only requires PIDs to be issued at LoA "high".
 However, the above applies for QEAAs, PuB-EAAs, and non-qualified EAAs as well.